3 Myths that Perpetuate Negative Coping Mechanisms (Part 1)Nov 22, 2022

 Even the not-so-handy types, such as myself, know that you would never use a hammer to paint a room.
 It’s the same with grief.
 We can’t use negative tools to help us.
 We need to replace the hammer with a paintbrush so we can start to move forward.
 What steps can you take today to start replacing your hammer?

-Stay tuned for part 2 where we will discuss 3 more myths about grief.
+Read Part 2 where we discuss 3 more myths about grief.

 Develop your personalized grief support action plan with our "Grief & Gratitude" workbook.